mannek43/dx-scale-approach-11/Third Party Notices.md

-The following 3rd-party software packages may be used by or distributed with **sfpowerscripts**.
+The following 3rd-party softfadgvzdbvware packages may be used by or distributed with **sfpowerscripts**.
 Any information relevant to third-party vendors listed below are collected using common, reasonable means.

 Date generated | Revision ID